Political Science (PLS) courses

 PLS 776 Local Public Service Delivery

 This course prepares students to provide management and guidance to various local government services such as public works, police, fire, parks, utilities, and human services.
 It covers issues of governance which enable various government and non-for-profit groups to cooperate in the delivery of these services.
 The focus is on management in medium and small-sized municipalities in both rural and urban settings.
 Extensive use of guest lectures and site visits are essential components of this course.

 PLS 777 Local Government and Politics and Administration

 This course familiarizes students with a broad array of local government issues, structures, management concerns, and politics.
 Interwoven throughout the course is a discussion of the roles that professional administration and local politics play in everyday local government operations.
 The major focus will be on the decision making process of professional administrators as they attempt to bring both efficiency and effectiveness to local government.

 PLS 778 Ethics and Leadership in the Public Sector

 This course examines the role and impact of leadership in public organizations, with particular focus on the ethical dimensions of leadership behavior.
 The course provides an overview of the knowledge, theory, and skills regarding leadership and professional ethics.
-Topics include charismatic and transformational leadership, leadership styles, the role of the leader in creating ethical climates and building effective ethical cultures, organizational change strategies, power and politics, and motivation strategies.
+Topics include charismatic and transformational leadership, leadership styles, the role of the leader in creating ethical climates and building effective ethical cultures, organizational change strategies, and motivation strategies.
 Also covered are the ethical codes, standards, and practices promulgated by the American Society for Public Administration (ASPA) and the International City Management Association (ICMA).

 PLS 780 Independent Study in Political SciencePrerequisite: permission of instructor.